windscale-stephen/terraform-up-and-running-3rd-edition-oci-notes/ch02-getting-started-with-terraform/README.md

 created in this subnet won't be accessible from The Internet.

 In order to create the subnet we have to provide the OCID of the VCN we want to subnet to be a part of.
-To do that we're using an _attribute reference_ to get the `id` attribute that the `oci_core_vcn` resource called `example_vcn` which we're going to create.
+To do that we're using an _attribute reference_ to get the `id` attribute of the `oci_core_vcn` resource called `example_vcn` which we're going to create.
 The `id` attribute contains the OCID of the created VCN.
 The book doesn't cover attribute references until the section "Deploying a Cluster of Web Servers" later in Chapter 2.